How John Mark Comer’s View of God Shapes His Spiritual Formation

 I also wanted to charitably and yet critically read his work as a theologian who agrees whole-heartedly with Comer that we become what we worship.
 In the following article then, I attempt to outline his doctrine of God, so that readers can better appraise his teachings on spiritual formation.

-In brief, I outline his view of God and evil, his general teaching about God, and how entering into the inner an emotional life of God grounds our spiritual formation.
+In brief, I outline his view of God and evil, his general teaching about God, and how entering into the inner emotional life of God grounds our spiritual formation.
 Afterwards, I will explain how Comer misunderstands the Augustinian and reformational teaching on God, and so comes to unorthodox conclusions about him.

 1. Comer on God and Evil